 We evaluate our deferred income tax assets to determine if valuation allowances are required or should be adjusted.
 A valuation allowance is established against our deferred tax assets based on consideration of all available evidence, both positive and negative, using a "more likely than not" standard.
 This assessment considers, among other matters, the nature, frequency and severity of recent losses, forecasts of future profitability, the duration of statutory carryforward or carryback periods, our experience with tax attributes expiring unused and tax planning alternatives.
 In making such judgments, significant weight is given to evidence that can be objectively verified.
-See Note 13.
+See Note 13 for additional information regarding our income taxes.